National Comedy Center

 Plan Your Trip

 Where else can you find two museums dedicated entirely to the art and history of comedy?
-Beyond this humorous theme, Jamestown, a friendly and historic town in Western New York, and its surrounding area are full of a variety of other fun, with restaurants, nightlife, cultural activities, and outdoor adventures to please the whole family.
+Beyond this humorous theme, Jamestown, a friendly and historic town in Western New York, and its surrounding area are full of a variety of other fun, with restaurants, cultural activities, and outdoor adventures to please the whole family.

 Jamestown’s exciting renaissance features the new-in-2018 National Comedy Center as well as classics like the Lucy-Desi Museum and the gorgeous Chautauqua Lake for views, boat rides, and performances and lectures at Chautauqua Institution.
-The surrounding region provides many opportunities for fun day trips, from exploring nature in some of the state’s most loved parks to winery tours to large-scale sculpture parks, ski resorts with year-round activities, and classic amusement parks.
+The surrounding region provides many opportunities for fun day trips, from exploring nature in some of the state’s most loved parks to winery tours to large-scale sculpture parks and ski resorts with year-round activities.

 The National Comedy Center (pictured) is a state-of-the-art and highly personalized cultural destination celebrating the art of comedy.
 Laugh and learn about the greats, from Chaplin to Seinfeld and SNL to modern-day memes, via more than 50 interactive exhibits and immersive experiences.
 Annual festivals feature top stars.
 At the nearby Lucy-Desi Museum, find costumes, props, unseen footage, and more, all honoring Jamestown’s hometown hero.
 Visit our National Comedy Center insider's guide.